therealnaveenkamal/gest_detectron/README.md

 # Gest Detectron

 **Gest Detectron** is a Python package designed to build an automatic pipeline for tracking hand movements in videos.
-It combines  **Google MediaPipe Hand Landmark Detection** and **Segment Anything Model (SAM2)** to deliver highly accurate gesture segmentation and tracking.
+It combines  **DinoV2 + Segmentation Decoder** and **Segment Anything Model (SAM2)** to deliver highly accurate gesture segmentation and tracking.

 ---